rxseven/docker-playground/README.md

 **2.** Once `master` branch was merged, **Travis CI** will start building a production image, push the newly created image to **Docker Hub**, upload `Dockerrun.aws.json` file (compressed in `build.zip`) to **Amazon S3** Bucket specified in `.travis.yml`.

 **3.** **Elastic Beanstalk** will then pull the production image from **Docker Hub**, create a single Docker container, update the web server environment, and deploy the app version from the source bundle in **Amazon S3** Bucket.

+> Note: the production image can be found on [Docker Hub](https://hub.docker.com/r/rxseven/onigiri-webapp/).

 [Back to top](#table-of-contents)